 In addition, my couch is comfortable enough for me to switch positions with ease so that I can stare at the kitchen counter, out the front door, toward the bed, or into the backyard.
 And here’s the thing.
 When you see the world from such different perspectives, you begin to think differently.
 This is why travel is so important no matter your age but especially when you’re young.

-Speaking of the young, I believe Jordan Peterson advises his followers to make their beds or clean their rooms whenever they find themselves in a rut.
+Speaking of youth, Jordan Peterson advises his followers to make their beds or clean their rooms whenever they find themselves in a rut.
 That’s fine advice, although I would go further and suggest rearranging the room to gain a different perspective.
 You’d be surprised what that will do for you.
 It could also give you practice and confidence for rearranging the larger, unwieldy furniture in your life like a job or relationship.

 It’s just another step from there to think about the implications for society.
 For instance, imagine what would happen if people started looking at issues from different perspectives.
 I mean truly different, not just arguing about what the other side is saying but getting to know their reality.
 For that’s the stone in the road that trips everyone up.

 It’s not that the Right and Left disagree with each other, which, of course, they do.
 But they disagree, because they live in different realities.
 The arrangement of furniture in one doesn’t come close to the arrangement in the other.
 They might as well be sleeping in separate bedrooms.
-But you can’t argue from one reality with people living in another reality, not unless both sides rearrange the furniture.
+But you can’t argue from one bedroom with a spouse living in another, not unless both venture into the other’s space.
 I’m talking about people of good will here, not those of ill intent or ideologues.

 This reminds me of a summer job I had in college as a camp counselor for blind adults in South Jersey.
 I was responsible for a cabin of five men.
 These guys were much older than me and had been going to the camp for years.
 They had a routine that included smoking cigars, playing poker, and drinking whiskey late into the night.
 They referred to each other as “blinkies.”
 After other cabins complained about the noise, the camp director told me to do something or my guys would be sent home.

-Image credit: couch cat by Tim-Oliver Metz on Unsplash.
+Image credit: feature by Martin Péchy on Unsplash; cat by Tim-Oliver Metz on Unsplash.
 For more, go to Robert Brancatelli.
 The Brancatelli Blog is a member of The Free Media Alliance, which promotes “alternatives to software, culture, and hardware monopolies.”